jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Return Value = Object .
 Object’s Method ( Method Argument 1, Method Argument 2 )
 ```

-I used to be used to Visual Basic notation which would be:
+I used to be used to Visual Basic notation which might be:

 ```
 ReturnValue = Object.ObjectMethod(MethodArgument1, MethodArgument2)
 ```

-I see readability in using Spaces in identifiers, which would make it:
+I see readability in using Spaces in identifiers, which might make it:

 ```
 Return Value = Object.Object’s Method(Method Argument 1, Method Argument 2)